loveencounterflow/hengist/dev/letsfreezethat/README.md

   overhead of making an additional copy when either `freeze()` is called or a call to `lets d, ( d ) -> ...` has finished.

-* LFT comes in two configurable flavors:

-  * `lets = require 'letsfreezethat'` which indeed deep-freezes objects and arrays, and
-  * `lets = ( require 'letsfreezethat' ).nofreeze` which forgoes freezing (but not copying).

 * The idea is that you can switch to the more performant `nofreeze` flavor in production: